In November 2021, an image started to circulate on social media that supposedly showed a K-Y Krispy Kreme lubricant:

-It is not listed in K-Y’s collection of lubricants on the company’s websites, nor could we find it among the doughuts and other merchandise available on Krispy Kreme’s.
+It is not listed in K-Y’s collection of lubricants on the company’s websites, nor could we find it among the doughnuts and other merchandise available on Krispy Kreme’s website.
 When we reached out to K-Y for comment, we were told that this image was “fake,” and that the company did not sell a K-Y Krispy Kreme lubricant.

 After this article was published, we received an email from Brian Lambeth “confessing” that they were the creator of this K-Y Krispy Kreme lube image.
 As evidence, Lambeth shared a screenshot with us of this image being created in Photoshop, a link to the original post on their Facebook page back in June, and noted that the image contains a creative watermark (their social media handle “Dankstick” can be seen in bar code).
 Lambeth said: